markbosire/Practice-Questions-GCP-ACE/README.md

 - [ ] Create a Cloud Function to create an instance template.
 - [ ] Create a snapshot schedule for the disk using the desired interval.
 - [ ] Create a cron job to create a new disk from the disk using gcloud.
-- [ ] Create a Cloud Task to create an image and e port it to Cloud Storage.
+- [ ] Create a Cloud Task to create an image and export it to Cloud Storage.

 **[⬆ Back to Top](#table-of-contents)**

-### You need to assign a Cloud Identity and Access Management (Cloud IAM) role to an e ternal auditor.
+### You need to assign a Cloud Identity and Access Management (Cloud IAM) role to an external auditor.
 The auditor needs to have permissions to review your Google Cloud Platform (GCP) Audit Logs and also to review your Data Access logs.
 What should you do?

 - [ ] Assign the auditor the IAM role roles/logging.privateLogViewer.
-Perform the e port of logs to Cloud Storage.
+Perform the export of logs to Cloud Storage.
 - [ ] Assign the auditor the IAM role roles/logging.privateLogViewer.
 Direct the auditor to also review the logs for changes to Cloud IAM policy.
 - [ ] Assign the auditor's IAM user to a custom role that has logging.privateLogEntries.list permission.
-Perform the e port of logs to Cloud Storage.
+Perform the export of logs to Cloud Storage.
 - [ ] Assign the auditor's IAM user to a custom role that has logging.privateLogEntries.list permission.
 Direct the auditor to also review the logs for changes to Cloud IAM policy.

 **[⬆ Back to Top](#table-of-contents)**

 ### You are managing several Google Cloud Platform (GCP) projects and need access to all logs for the past 60 days.
-You want to be able to e plore and quickly analyze the log contents.
+You want to be able to explore and quickly analyze the log contents.
 You want to follow Google-recommended practices to obtain the combined logs for all projects.
 What should you do?

 - [ ] Navigate to Stackdriver Logging and select resource.labels.project_id="*".
-- [ ] Create a Stackdriver Logging E port with a Sink destination to a BigQuery dataset.
-Configure the table e piration to 60 days.
+- [ ] Create a Stackdriver Logging Export with a Sink destination to a BigQuery dataset.
+Configure the table expiration to 60 days.
-- [ ] Create a Stackdriver Logging E port with a Sink destination to Cloud Storage.
+- [ ] Create a Stackdriver Logging Export with a Sink destination to Cloud Storage.
 Create a lifecycle rule to delete objects after 60 days.
 - [ ] Configure a Cloud Scheduler job to read from Stackdriver and store the logs in BigQuery.
-Configure the table e piration to 60 days.
+Configure the table expiration to 60 days.

 **[⬆ Back to Top](#table-of-contents)**

 ### You need to reduce GCP service costs for a division of your company using the fewest possible steps.
-You need to turn off all configured services in an e isting GCP project.
+You need to turn off all configured services in an existing GCP project.
 What should you do?

 - [ ] 1.
 Verify that you are assigned the Project Owners IAM role for this project.
 2. Locate the project in the GCP console, click Shut down and then enter the project I.
 - [ ] 1.
 Verify that you are assigned the Project Owners IAM role for this project.
 2. Switch to the project in the GCP console, locate the resources and delete them.